victronenergy/venus-docker/README.md

 - Run the container in the background with a simulation with `./run.sh -s <simulation_name>`
   - to kill the container (and to remove it because of the `--rm` option) use `docker kill <container id>`
   - get the container id from the output of the run script or with `docker ps`
+  - multiple can be run in parallel in which case the ports are incremented and printed by the script
 - For more info run `./run.sh -h`

 ### Working inside the container